-Other Shareholder Business for Presentation at Next Year's Annual Meeting For a shareholder proposal that is not intended to be included in the proxy materials for the 2022 annual meeting of shareholders, or if you want to nominate a person for election as a trustee outside of the proxy access process described in the paragraph above, you must provide written notice to the Secretary of the Trust at 367 South Gulph Road, King of Prussia, PA 19406.
-The Secretary must receive this notice not earlier than February 2, 2022 and not later than March 4, 2022.
-However, if our 2022 annual meeting of shareholders is held more than 30 days before or more than 70 days after June 2, 2022, then the Secretary must receive this notice not earlier than the close of business on the 120th day prior to such annual meeting and not later than the close of business on the later of the 90th day prior to such annual meeting or the 10th day following the day on which we make a public announcement of the date of the meeting.
+Other Shareholder Business for Presentation at Next Year's Annual Meeting For a shareholder proposal that is not intended to be included in the proxy materials for the 2024 annual meeting of shareholders, or if you want to nominate a person for election as a trustee outside of the proxy access process described in the paragraph above, you must provide written notice to the Secretary of the Trust at 367 South Gulph Road, King of Prussia, PA 19406.
+The Secretary must receive this notice not earlier than February 8, 2024 and not later than March 9, 2024.
+However, if our 2024 annual meeting of shareholders is held more than 30 days before or more than 70 days after June 7, 2024, then the Secretary must receive this notice not earlier than the close of business on the 120th day prior to such annual meeting and not later than the close of business on the later of the 90th day prior to such annual meeting or the 10th day following the day on which we make a public announcement of the date of the meeting.
 The notice of a proposed item of business must provide information as required in our bylaws which, in general, require that the notice include for each matter a brief description of the matter to be brought before the meeting; the reasons for bringing the matter before the meeting; your name, address, and number of shares you own beneficially or of record of such shareholder; and any material interest you have in the proposal.
-The notice of a proposed trustee nomination must provide information and documentation as required in our bylaws which, in general, require that the notice of a trustee nomination include the information about the nominee that would be required to be disclosed in the solicitation of proxies for the election of a trustee under federal securities laws and the nominee's written consent to be named in the proxy statement as a nominee and to serve as a trustee if elected.
+The notice of a proposed trustee nomination must provide information and documentation as required in our bylaws which, in general, require that the notice of a trustee nomination include the information about the nominee or the nominating shareholder that would be required to be disclosed in the solicitation of proxies for the election of a trustee under federal securities laws (including under Rule 14a-19 under the Exchange Act) and the nominee's written consent to be named in the proxy statement as a nominee and to serve as a trustee if elected.
 A copy of the bylaw requirements will be provided upon request to the Secretary at the address above.